 GS344f Post-Communist Transformations Listed as Government 344.
 Four credit hours.
 Yoder

 GS352f Global Activism: From Socialist Internationalism to Today Is revolutionary change possible today?
 Explores the promises and failures of radical movements from the First International in 1864 to the "global uprisings" of recent years.
 Considers the historical genealogy of today's transnational movements and their complex relationships to the modern nation-state.
 To what extent do labor, anarchist, anticolonial, indigenous struggles, as well as the World Social Forum, Arab Spring, and Black Lives Matter, offer ways to understand the world today and to imagine alternative political futures?
 Strong emphasis on discussion and collaborative debate.
 Prerequisite: Anthropology 112.
 Four credit hours.
 S. Razsa

 GS483f Honors in Global Studies A year-long research project for senior majors, resulting in a written thesis to be publicly presented and defended.
 Prerequisite: A 3.50 grade point average and permission of the advisory committee.
-Four credit hours.
+Two to four credit hours.
 Faculty